mtu4554/chrome-extension/README.md

-# chrome-extension-getting-started
-Chrome Extension 만들기 연습
+# chrome-extension for censoring sensitive content